yuxuth/UCSC_trackHub_generator/README.md

 `trackHub_generator.py -o mm10_upload mm10/`

-Parses mm10/ directory and writes tracksDb.txt to mm10_upload/ and also links used files to mm10_upload/
+Parses mm10/ directory and writes tracksDb.txt to mm10_upload/ and also links all used files to mm10_upload/

 Recognized subdirs (in the example under mm10/)